luizdepra/hugo-coder/content/posts/getsmart-token-project-summary.md

 - Provided HR departments with quick verification of skills via platforms like LinkedIn
 - Successfully motivated behaviors and represented achievements across various contexts

-## Looking Forward
+## My Contribution as Technical Writer and Product Owner

+As the technical writer and product owner for the 2025 roadmap, I:

+- Developed the comprehensive internal documentation system at [help-int.getstoken.org](https://help-int.getstoken.org)
+- Created user-friendly guides for creating, funding, and verifying blockchain awards
+- Established documentation standards that supported the project's accessibility goals
+- Collaborated with founder Dr. Josh Lange to articulate the technical vision
+- Structured the 2025-2026 roadmap documentation to align with organizational objectives
+- Designed documentation that supported users with no blockchain knowledge

-As the technical writer and product owner for the 2025 roadmap, I helped articulate how GetSmart Token is "democratizing education since 2022" by creating a system where achievements carry real economic value.
+My work helped articulate how GetSmart Token is "democratizing education since 2022" by creating a system where achievements carry real economic value.
 The platform continues to evolve in its mission to revolutionize learning experiences through innovative token solutions that invest in education, empower learners, and shape tomorrow's leaders.

-For organizations and individuals interested in participating in the GetSmart Token ecosystem as donors, learners, or project creators, visit [getstoken.org](https://getstoken.org/) to learn more about getting involved.
+For organizations and individuals interested in participating in the GetSmart Token ecosystem as donors, learners, or project creators, visit [getstoken.org](https://getstoken.org/) to learn more about getting involved or explore the [Twitter](https://twitter.com/GetsToken) and [YouTube](https://www.youtube.com/@GetSmartToken) channels for the latest updates.